A Big Problem With AI: Even Its Creators Can't Explain How It Works

 When my mother was a teenager and on her first attempt to learn how to drive, she managed to plow her daddy's Caddy into a telephone pole.
 She never learned how to drive after that.
 If we're getting to tech AI's to drive, my mother wouldn't be a good example to follow.

-The Baysian statistics methods (Score:1)
+The Baysian statistics methods (Score:2, Insightful)

 that have been around since the 18th century.
 The problem solutions formulated using it have been misleadingly hyped as AI.
 Be deceived if your wish.